staropram/AGI-bootstrap/README.md

 8. AI needs to be able to reflect on all the source code, not just the commands.
 9. It is relatively easy to exceed the maximum context length.
 I think we need to ask the AI to compress it's context periodically
 10. It might make sense to make the commands an R package so they have a namespace
+11. Probably want to pass commands onto other agents, think about retrieving html from a URL, we can just get another agent to parse it and return a summary, we could write a command for this or the AI could ask for the result of the command to be piped to the agent.
+Also an agent should be able to execute commands itself, so we need to make sure responses goto the correct agent